13 Royal Family Scandals That Shocked the World

 In 2005, Prince Harry sparked outrage when he went to a costume party dressed as a Nazi.
 But Harry’s insensitivity wasn’t the first time a royal’s been “linked” to the Nazi party.
 King Edward VIII reportedly mingled socially with Nazi party members, and all of Prince Philip’s sisters were married to Germans, some of whom may have been Nazis.
 That said, there’s no evidence of ties between the current royal family and the Nazi party, and both Harry and the Queen apologized long ago for the costume-faux pas.
 You’ll want to check out these 21 candid, rarely seen photos of the royal family.

 Meghan Markle’s rocky first year as a royal

 No one ever said it would be easy to go from “commoner” to royal, but it seems to have been particularly rocky for Meghan Markle, who has frequently found herself taken to task for being “difficult” in one way or another.
 The Duchess of Sussex gave birth to son Archie Harrison Mountbatten-Windsor on May 6, 2019.
 With the shocking news about the Duke and Duchess of Sussex stepping down from their senior royal duties, their next step is still to be determined.
+Luckily, Queen Elizabeth and Meghan Markle still shared a unique respect for one another.
 Next, don’t miss these things you didn’t know about the British royal family.